Wednesday, 10 February 2016

 CHAPTER XX: THE LITTLE KING

 August 6 was a day of challenges and sadness, cries and wonders, of sublime beauty and emotion mourned.
-A sleeve was falling to the old pillow of that paradise and when I got out of the tent the sun was static, that from there must come solstice, the pure light filling the Eden of those enriched poor people, bathing their humble land of gold, from which I was bound to be eclipsed.
+A sleeve was falling off the old pillow of that paradise and when I got out of the tent the sun was static, maybe from there the word solstice comes, the pure light filling the Eden of those enriched poor people, bathing their humble land with gold, from which I was bound to be eclipsed.
 The light seemed a still life: apples and quinces.
 But the quinces were all covered by a diffuse light.
 The apples were an invocation to that Eden, juicy and evocative.
 It was 10 o'clock in the morning and they were all there.
 They seemed to have gathered in a circle around Mistress Oakes’ tent, and she heralded something and advised them calm, not to leave yet.
 They were all but Olivia, Lucy, Luke and Bruce, but the latter I saw coming from the river with a full bottle in his hand.
-Something he must have read in my face finding myself opposite, because the faithful friend seemed to understand that he would no longer swim with me.
-His pure heart should suffer such desolation that suddenly he seemed to lose his balance.
+Something he must have read in my face finding me opposite him, because the faithful friend seemed to understand that he would no longer swim with me.
+His pure heart must be suffering such desolation that he suddenly seemed to lose his balance.
 He bounced back immediately, but the bottle he was carrying in his hand suddenly shattered in front of Lucy and Luke’s tent.
-Instantly I saw that Luke was startled and when he understood what had happened and after asking Bruce how he was, he became an improvised sweeper who removed all the crystals.
-Although some of them must have remained.
-It could be a bad omen, but Mistress Oakes, who also had realized what had happened, turned and said:
+Instantly I saw Luke was startled and when he understood what had happened and after asking Bruce how he was, he became an improvised sweeper who removed all the crystals.
+But some of them must have remained.
+It could be a bad omen, but Mistress Oakes, who had also seen what had happened, turned and said:

 − "Fear not, Luke.
 These crystals make no more sense than to become a mirror for one of us or can be the window cleaner that beautifies his future.
 Your child will be born well.
 Return with Lucy."

 At that point I had already learned even to light a bonfire.
-Not many efforts cost me to give life to a new one where it used to be lit, next to Olivia’s tent, who had already prepared the firewood.
-I myself prepared coffee while I meditated uncomfortable what might be my parting words.
-At that time Olivia and Luke came out and gathered together with the others, on the threshold of Mistress Oakes’ tent.
+Not many efforts cost me rekindle a new one where it used to be lit, next to Olivia’s tent, for she had already prepared the firewood.
+I myself prepared coffee while I wondered uncomfortable what might be my parting words.
+At that time Olivia and Luke came out and gathered next to the others, on the threshold of Mistress Oakes’ tent.
 Now almost all of us were there.
 I had to say something now.
-I found where there was a clearance, more or less in the same direction in which I was placed the magical night of the stars.
-The sun dazzled me, giving me full.
+I found a clearance, more or less in the same direction where I was placed the magical night of the stars.
+The sun dazzled me, straight on my face.
 A cloud of very fine wool was tearing the sky from north to south.
-I don't know why I wanted to understand it as a gleam of hope.
+I don't know why I wanted to see it as a gleam of hope.
 Lucy wasn’t there, and we would only have a few seconds until her mother and her husband returned with her.
 Almost without knowing which words to use, I began bitterly:

-− "I wonder where I have to start.
-I don't know how to thank you all for how well I have been here these days, to the point that I’ve lived your outskirt as my home.
-It won't be easy to now regain the life that I had.
+− "I wonder where I should start.
+I don't know how to thank you all for how well I have felt here these days, to the point that I’ve lived your outskirt as my home.
+It won't be easy now to regain the life I had.
 But I have to do it.
-I guess that I can’t live in a different way, and if the orientation is lost, one already knows that it is better to walk the ground I knew.
-At the moment I'd like to stay with you one more month… perhaps much longer.
+I guess that I can’t live in a different way, and if the orientation is lost, one already knows that you'd better walk the ground you knew.
+Right now I'd like to stay with you one more month… perhaps much longer.
 I do not know very well who I am, but if there is something to forgive, forgive me.
-I can only promise you that if you wish, I will come to see you often –I had at that moment broken the heart which was born there.
-Tears, rebellious and unstable, didn’t cry, perhaps because I was crying with all the other bodily humours−.
-I will hardly be able to say a few words, personally, one by one, but I'll try: Mistress Oakes, I will feel your absence, and your way of reading me to reassure me and tell me where I should direct my needle.
-You see that at the end God-Fate knew, and you also knew, what alternatives I had, and that in the end I was going.
-But it would not be right to leave my grandmother here: I'll see what I can do to come to see you.
+I can only promise you that if you wish, I will often come and see you –Now I had a broken heart, the one which was born there.
+Tears, rebellious and unstable, didn’t fall, perhaps because I was crying with all the other bodily humours−.
+I will hardly be able to say a few words, personally, to all of you, one by one, but I'll try: Mistress Oakes, I will feel your absence, and your way of reading me to reassure me and tell me where I should direct my compass needle.
+You can see that finally God-Fate knew, and you also knew, what alternatives I had, and knew that in the end I was leaving.
+But it would not be right to leave my grandmother here: I'll see what I can do to come and see you.
 Don't think badly of me."

 − "Calm down, Nike −she said also with a crying face−, I will never do it.
-I am not going to make more painful your road with a lack of confidence.
+I am not going to make your road more painful with lack of confidence.
 On the contrary, go with my blessing."

 − "Olivia.
-I'll see if I am now able to find more Alices than jewelry.
+I'll see whether I am now able to find more Alices than jewelry.
 That I have learned of you.
 And you will have the biggest jewel in a few hours or a few days.
-Let Kirsten or Paul meet always the prosperity of having you as a grandmother.
+Let Kirsten or Paul always find the prosperity of having you as a grandmother.
 May the light of Spica accompany them.
-And also convey my deep affection to your daughter.
-Tell her I'll try to find if there are still any furrows in this old earth which so long has been asleep."
+And also take my deep affection to your daughter.
+Tell her I'll try to find out whether there are still any furrows in this old earth which so long has been asleep."

 − "Bruce.
 I wish I could soon swim with you again −and in that precise moment his eyes and mine became lakes−.
 Remember that you must always swim close to the shore.
 I could not find a sentence that best summarizes everything that I would like to tell you.
 I know that probably you don't want to hear it, but thank you Bruce, thank you for everything."

 − "Miguel.
-I will try not to turn my life into a Carnival.
-I would meditate if this man is free and prefers to stay naked.
-And I desire to remain always a mortal.
+I will try not to turn my life into Carnival.
+I would think whether this man is free and prefers to remain naked.
+And I desire to be always a mortal.
 How much I've learned from you.
 I guess you think that now I'm going to throw everything away.
 But neither past nor future.
-I have to see what I can do with this bitter present"−I saw that he would have liked to answer.
-Or that he had expected better things from me.
+I have to see what I can do with this bitter present"−I saw he would have liked to answer.
+Or he had expected better things from me.
 I was sorry to disappoint him.
 But he should be noticing my pain and preferred not to answer me.

 − "John.
 These days I've seen you a wizard of snakes and a priest of the stars.
 And always the great friend that I could have had.
 Yes.
 No wonder that your light must be immortal."

 − "Perhaps not as a friend you arrived.
-But as a friend you are going.
+But as a friend you are leaving.
 And you will always be.
 Take care of yourself, Nike."

 − "Luke..." −But suddenly I had to stop.
 A sound of a well-known metal went down the last stones in the asphalt of Millers' Lane.
 I could not be deceived.
 It was Anne-Marie’s red Plymouth Superbird, which was already nine years old.
 She was a wonderful driver.
 Few would have dared with the slope climbing towards the Torn Hand.
 But then I knew that she, who had been there many times, was always able to park it on the high plateau.
 When I saw her arrive I finally lost my last hopes, damn rebellion which did not reach me, to stay there.

 When she came down from the car, so as not to cry, I looked everywhere.
-The clouds had evaporated and Telemachus went restless from one side to another, always close to Luke’s tent.
+The clouds had evaporated and Telemachus walked restless to and fro, always close to Luke’s tent.

 She came down of the car in her superb white ermine dress.
 I saw her prettier than ever, vying with the morning.
 I had phoned her the day before and knew that she would come to pick me up.
 Since that time, I had thought what I could tell her.
 How to face her with a truth that could harm her.
 But even if I returned to my life, I knew that to her I could not return.
-I could be hurting her already.
-When she saw me, she came to me with a loving "Hi, Nike" and kissed me in the mouth.
+I could be already hurting her.
+When she saw me, she came to me with a loving "Hi, Nike" and kissed my mouth.
 She then greeted John with an affectionate embrace.
-Later a cold “Good morning" for Miguel and a warm "hello everybody" for the others.
+Later a cold “good morning" for Miguel and a warm "hello everybody" for the others.
 It was very simple, but it shook me to know that Anne-Marie used to know for years the people I had just met.
 With a warm "How are you?" she then turned to Olivia, whom she asked:

 − And how is Lucy?" –she inquired with interest, but with a touch of reproach.
 The fact that they were going to have a child on the street she could not easily assume.